IMPORTANT NOTICE June 4, 2024

 WHAT WILL VISITORS SEE?

-The Kellogg Dairy Center is equipped with a Voluntary Milking System (VMS; robotic milking system).
+The Kellogg Dairy Center (building is not open to the public) is equipped with a Voluntary Milking System (VMS; robotic milking system).
 With robotic milkers, the cows decide when they want to be milked (2 to 6 times per day).
 When she is ready, the cow will walk into the VMS and be fed a little food based on her needs and current milk production.
 The robotic arm will then clean and dry her udder, stimulate milk ejection release, milk the cow, and then send her back out into the herd.
 Visitors can view the robotic milkers in the public viewing room on the right side of the building when looking at the front from the road.
 The viewing room is marked with a sign.

 Herd of horses on Horsebarn Hill